-- 91. (1) If an inspector believes, on reasonable grounds, that Inspector to a person may have contravened the Act or regulations made under seek Court Order. the Act, the inspector, with the written approval of the Chief Executive Officer, may apply to a court for an order requiring any person at a time and place specified by an inspector to-
+- 90. (1) If an inspector believes, on reasonable grounds, that a person may have contravened the Act or regulations made under the Act, the inspector, with the written approval of the Chief Executive Officer, may apply to a court for an order requiring any person at a time and place specified by an inspector to- - (a) answer orally or in writing any questions put by an inspector in relation to the alleged contravention: - (b) supply orally or in writing information required by an inspector in relation to the alleged contravention; - produce to an inspector specified documents (c) or documents of a specified class relating to the alleged contravention.

-- (a) answer orally or in writing any questions put by an inspector in relation to the alleged contravention; - (b) supply orally or in writing information required by an inspector in relation to the alleged contravention; - produce to an inspector specified documents or documents of a specified class relating to the alleged contravention. - (2) If the court is satisfied on the basis of evidence presented by the inspector that there are reasonable grounds to believe that a person may have contravened this Act or regulations made under the Act, the court may grant the order sought. - (3) An order under this section shall state a day, not later than 28 days after the making of the order, on which the order ceases to have effect. - (4) Where documents are produced to an inspector under an order made under this section the inspector may- - (a) inspect the documents or authorise a person to inspect the documents; - (b) make copies of or take extracts of the documents: - (c) seize the documents if the inspector considers the documents necessary for the purpose of obtaining evidence and for the purpose of any proceedings against any person under this Act or the regulations;

-(d) secure any seized documents against interference
+(2) If the court is satisfied on the basis of evidence presented by the inspector that there are reasonable grounds to believe that a person may have contravened this Act or regulations made under the Act, the court may grant the order sought.

+(3) An order under this section shall state a day, not later than 28 days after the making of the order, on which the order ceases to have effect.

+(4) Where documents are produced to an inspector under an order made under this section the inspector may-

+- (a) inspect the documents or authorise a person to inspect the documents; - (b) make copies of or take extracts of the documents: - (c) seize the documents if the inspector considers the documents necessary for the purpose of obtaining evidence and for the purpose of any proceedings against any person under this Act or the regulations; - (d) secure any seized documents against interference.
-Entry or search with consent.

-(I) If an inspector believes, on reasonable grounds, that a person has contravened this Act or regulations made under the Act, the inspector with the consent of the occupier of the premises, may-
+91. (I) If an inspector believes, on reasonable grounds, that Entry or a person has contravened this Act or regulations made under the search with consent.
+Act, the inspector shall on the instruction of the Chief Executive Officer with the aid of the Sheriff with the consent of the occupier of the premises, may-

-- (a) enter and search any premises; - seize anything found on the premises which the inspector believes on reasonable grounds to be connected with the alleged contravention: - examine and take and keep samples of any goods found on the premises which the inspector believes on reasonable grounds to be connected with the alleged contravention: - (d) in the case of any document on the premises, if the inspector believes, on reasonable grounds, that it is connected with the alleged contravention, the inspector may do all or any of the following:- - (i) require the document to be produced for examination; - (ii) examine, make copies or take extracts from the document, or arrange for the making of copies or taking of extracts to be done on the premises or elsewhare; - (iii) remove the document for so long as is reasonably necessary to make copies or take extracts from the document;
+- (a) enter and search any premises; - (b) seize anything found on the premises which the inspector believes on reasonable grounds to be connected with the alleged contravention; - (c) examine and take and keep samples of any goods found on the premises which the inspector believes on reasonable grounds to be connected with the alleged contravention;

+- (d) in the case of any document on the premises, if the inspector believes, on reasonable grounds, that it is connected with the alleged contravention, the inspector may do all or any of the following:- - (i) require the document to be produced for examination; - (ii) examine, make copies or take extracts from the document, or arrange for the making of copies or taking of extracts to be done on the premises or elsewhare; - (iii) remove the document for so long as is reasonably necessary to make copies or take extracts from the document; - (e) make any still or moving image or audio-visual recording that the inspector believes, on reasonable grounds, is necessary for the purpose of establishing the alleged contravention.